Penryn railway station

 Penryn railway station (Pennrynn) is on the Maritime Line between Truro and Falmouth Docks, and serves the town of Penryn, Cornwall as well as Penryn Campus (formerly known as Tremough Campus).

 History

-The station was opened on 24 August 1863 when the Cornwall Railway opened the line from Truro to Falmouth, it was sometimes known as Penryn for Helston.
+The station was opened on 24 August 1863 when the Cornwall Railway opened the line from Truro to Falmouth.
+It was sometimes known as Penryn for Helston.

-It originally had 2 platforms either side of a passing loop, a goods shed with several sidings to south, one of which was equipped with a 2-ton crane, the yard was able to accommodate live stock and most types of goods.
+It originally had 2 platforms either side of a passing loop, a goods shed with several sidings to south, one of which was equipped with a 2-ton crane.
+The yard was able to accommodate livestock and most types of goods.

 On 24 June 1923 the station was relocated nearby.
 The station was host to a GWR camp coach from 1934 to 1938.

 The station layout was rationalised to just a single platform when the line was being run by British Rail.

 On Monday 8 April 2013 Pay and display was introduced for the station car park.